Smile-SA/webstat/README.md

 ## Launch ##

+It is recommended to launch webstat with sudo permissions.

 By default, webstat captures packets on the lowest numerical index interface on `ifconfig` if user doesn't specify a particular interface.

 ### Parameters ###